Clustering

 Clustering on a node feature

-With the clustering key N.f, the matchings are clustered following the value of the feature named f for the node N present in the (matching part of) main request.
-If for some matchings, the feature is not defined, a cluster is added with the value __undefined__.
+With the clustering key X.f, the matchings are clustered following the value of the feature named f for the node X present in the (matching part of the) main request.

 Examples